Nuclear regulatory authority

 - Storage facility for cemented liquid waste.
 On 10 March 2006 VATESI issued a license to Ignalina NPP for operation of storage facility for cemented spent ion-exchange resins, filter aid (perlite) and part of evaporator concentrate with solid particle sediments.

 - Solid radioactive waste retrieval facilities (project B2) these facilities are dedicated for retrieval of the Ignalina NPP operational waste from the old storage facilities (buildings 155, 155/1, 157, 157/1) and characterization of very low-level radioactive waste.
-For retrieval facilities from 155 and 155/1 buildings the operational license was issued in June 2017 and “hot trials” of this facility have started.
+For retrieval facilities from 155 and 155/1 buildings the operational license was issued in June 2017 and since June 2020, the facility is in operation.
 For retrieval facilities from 157 and 157/1 buildings, the “hot trials” started in October 2017.
 About 27 000 m3 of waste have to be retrieved and most will be sent to new solid radioactive waste management and storage facilities (project B3/4).

-- Solid radioactive waste management and storage facilities (project B3/4) – about 128 000 m3 of solid radioactive operational and decommissioning waste will be managed in new solid radioactive waste management facilities.
+- Solid radioactive waste management and storage facilities (project B3/4) – all solid radioactive operational and decommissioning waste will be managed in new solid radioactive waste management facilities.
 The planned capacity of the storage facility for short-lived radioactive waste is about 2500 m3 and for long-lived radioactive waste is about 2000 m3.
 These storage facilities could be extended if necessary.
 The operational license was issued in October 2017 and “hot trials” of facilities have started.

 - Very low-level radioactive waste storage facility (project B19-1) – this facility started commercial operation in 2013.
 The load capacity of this buffer storage is 4000 m3.
 Radioactive waste will be transferred into very low-level radioactive waste repository approximately every 2 years.